 We’ve had our share of famous names in Cules, who generally joined us because Footlights was a bit too pretentious.
 Alumni who went on to lightly entertaining things include Douglas Adams, Tim Brooke-Taylor, Graeme Garden, Sandi Toksvig, Prince Edward, John Cleese and James Needham.

-CULES said goodbye to our good old Jester logo in summer 2020 and through a long and nonsense-filled voting process settled on our wonderful new logo designed by Charlotte Vine.
+CULES said goodbye to our good old Jester logo in summer 2020 and through a long and nonsense-filled voting process settled on our wonderful new logo designed by Charlotte Vine (praise their name).